CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 ![](img/npo2_block_size.jpg)

 Past a block size of 64, it seems that no further runtime improvements can be observed.
-This is likely due to the blocks being big enough for the GPU to fully leverage its parallelism, having enough threads at any given moment to run.
+This is likely as each SM on the GPU is able to maximize its warp load with the total threads housed(block size * block count).
+At values below 64 however, the performance drops.
+This could be due to the maximum blocks per SM limit causing the warp load of each SM to decrease as less total threads are housed in each SM.
+Furthermore, this analysis only utilizes block sizes that are powers of 2 as to fully maximize threads per SM(max thread count divisible by block size), but between these powers of 2 there could be decreased performance due to nondivisible block size and hence less threads per SM(and thus less warp load).
 Thus, going forward, any performance analysis will be done at a block size of 128.

 ### Scan